1. Blog

 The US Food and Drug Administration (FDA) categorizes carrageenan as GRAS, meaning that it is generally recognized as safe.
 The American Animal Feed Control Officials (AAFCO) have also said it is an acceptable emulsifier, stabilizer, and thickener.
 There are, however, several warnings about this common food additive.

 The European Union bans its use in infant formulas, and the National Organic Standards Board (NOSB) recommends its removal from the list of approved organic ingredients.
-It cites that there is sufficient proof that there are safer alternatives, like guar gum, that can be used as a thickening agent.
+It cites that there is sufficient proof that there are safer alternatives, like guar gum, that are of use as a thickening agent.

 In 2018, however, the US Department of Agriculture (USDA) ruled against the NOSB’s recommendation.
 So what can loving pet owners do?